 As well as providing tasty morsels for rodents, your car engine could provide a tempting nest.
 Rodents might use the insulating fabric in the engine as bedding for nests.
 The engine also has many nooks and crannies that could function as safe shelters for baby rodents.

 A third risk occurs when rodents use engines as a storeroom for food.
 This food could end up scattered around the engine or car interior, causing accident risks.
 For example, discarded food could interfere with pedal mechanisms, causing accidents.
-Rodents may be startled when the engine kicks into life.
+Rats and mice may be startled when the engine kicks into life.
 The resulting panicked scurrying can lead to debris scattering all over the engine.
 As the engine heats up, the rodent debris in the car could catch fire, causing further serious risk.

 Rodents can also interfere with the aesthetic appeal for the car.
 Moulding food, droppings and decomposing creatures can, over time, lead to unpleasant smells in the car.
 Also, the scratching and tears caused by the rodents can ruin the interior fabrics and surfaces.